00shtoobs/TronxyBrainFood/README.md

 # TronxyBrainFood
 This is a hub to share information and experience with Tronxy XY-2 pro printers

-I have gleened this information from the internet and a certain Tronxy Facebook group.
+I have gleaned this information from the internet and a certain Tronxy Facebook group.

 The main contributors are: